|

 published in 1967 in his book "Megalithic Sites in Britain".
 His

 research has also been featured in television documentary programmes.
+Formerly a

 Professor of Engineering at Oxford University, Alexander Thom has recorded